edwinlim0919/hardware-systems-sustainability/README.md

 ```

 ## Setting up an application across CloudLab nodes
 First, you will need to make an .txt file in grpc-hotel-ipu/node-ssh-lists such as c6420_24.txt, which contains the ssh command for each node in your CloudLab experiment, as well as node label such as node<x>.
-You should just order these in increasing number for simplicity, and they will correspond to placement constraints in the docker-compose-swarm.yml file.
-Here is an example for a 24 node cluster:
+You should just order these in increasing number for simplicity, and they correspond to placement constraints in the docker-compose-swarm.yml files within grpc-hotel-ipu/configs.
+Here is an example for a 24 node cluster (you will need to use your own cloudlab uid instead of edwinlim):
 ```
 ssh edwinlim@clnode109.clemson.cloudlab.us node0
 ssh edwinlim@clnode123.clemson.cloudlab.us node1